Real-life game-changer learnings on diversity and bias

 - I know others are having difficult conversations on the topic of bias.

-- I recognize that as an Asian, I show bias to other Asians and the majority.
+- I recognize that as an Asian, I show bias toward other Asians and the majority.

 Hopeful for the future